 - Descemet’s Stripping Endothelial Keratoplasty (DSEK) – Using a small incision, the diseased Descemet’s membrane, or basement membrane, is removed and replaced with a donor membrane.

 - General Corneal Transplant (PK) – Penetrating Keratoplasty, a surgical procedure in which a patient’s damaged or diseased cornea is replaced by a donated cornea or corneal tissue.

-- Kerato-Prosthesis (K-PRO) – A surgical procedure in which a severely damaged cornea is replaced with an artificial cornea, as opposed to a donor cornea.
+- Kerato-Prosthesis (K-PRO) – A surgical procedure in which a severely damaged cornea is replaced with an artificial cornea, as opposed to donor cornea.

-Pterygium Removal – Pterygium is benign thickening of the outer coating of the eye that grows onto the cornea.
+Pterygium Removal – Pterygium is a benign thickening of the outer coating of the eye that grows onto the cornea.
 While there is no cure, laser surgery can be used to alleviate symptoms.

 - Limbal Cell Transplant – Repairs severe ocular surface disease.
-Cultured limbal stem cells from an undamaged eye can be transported to a damage eye to regenerate new corneal epithelium.
+Cultured limbal stem cells from an undamaged eye can be transported to a damaged eye to regenerate new corneal epithelium.
 Performed in addition to corneal transplant.

 - Photo-therapeutic Keratectomy (PTK) – Designed to treat corneal surface disease.
 Removal of the outer layer of the cornea, and subsequent smoothing of the cornea using a laser.

 - Superficial Keratectomy (SK) – Used to remove corneal haze or blurry vision.
 Removal of the outermost layer of the cornea and the anterior stroma.